 Test how the cloth responds when you wrinkle a part of it.
 Something that doesn’t maintain a lot of wrinkles is probably a bad quality and that which doesn’t maintain any wrinkles is probably a synthetic material.
 Look for one between the two.

 Check how transparent the shirt is when you hold it against a light source.
 It is of lesser density if it is more transparent.

 You should confirm that the stitching of the garments was properly done.
-Turn your samples inside out and look for evenness, flatness or lose threads.
+Turn your samples inside out and look for evenness, flatness or loose threads.
 Check the number of stitches it has.
 More stitches on the tee mean more attention that was paid in putting the cloth together.

 Other Factors in Quality:

 Shirts from different manufacturers have different fits on them.
 Some shirts have a pretty average fit and are best for those who aren’t too picky on fit.
 Neck holes can be wide or narrow, fitting high or low.
 There are fashion t-shirts that have a slimmer fit than others.
 These are appropriate for brands that want a slimmer and trendy fit.
 Think about your target audience and find a shirt that will appeal to them.

 Some models offer a wider range of colors than others.
 The model you choose should cover the basics colors such as black, white, and gray.
 Offering a variety of colors may be more appealing to your customers, so you’ll want to check out the color selection of various models.